 Focus on the basics first.
 And always.
 Then refine them.
 It’s hard work.
 It flies in the face of what a lot of marketing and branding companies are selling, when they say they can spike your metrics quickly.
 They’ll cast a wide, sugar-coated net, but It’s not a long lasting solution, because it makes you a parity provider.
 Don’t do that.

 Define or redefine your value.
 We do that at my agency, LGM creative, when we say that we don’t “build” brands, we unearth them.
 It’s in our tag “Understanding.
 Then Branding.™”.
-We go deep to look for the core value in a client’s business – even if it’s not sexy or boring, it’s your important thing.
+We go deep to look for the core value in a client’s business – even if it’s not sexy, it’s your important thing.
 You can always clean it up and present it as sexy later, but that’s where it all starts.
 And remains.

 Remember, true fans – the loyal die-hards that dig what you do best and love your for it – are your Brand’s best friend.
 They’re your Ambassadors.
 They’ll stick with you.
 They’re the only ones you truly need.